 - Regular technologies

 To enhance your learning, the programme includes an opportunity to get real-world experience by working in an actual FinTech company.
 During your internship, you will apply your new skills and knowledge towards creating new products and services, even help bringing them to market.

 Unlock new career opportunities

 You will leave this programme having the training and skills needed to unlock a range of career opportunities.
 Our FinTech graduates are working in open innovation settings and in leading technology companies as Google, Amazon, and Netflix.

 Ready to join their ranks?
-Then enrol today and start driving the digital transformation with FinTech!
+Then apply today and start driving the digital transformation with FinTech!

 Our FinTech Master’s programme is open to applicants with either a Bachelor of Science degree or who are in their final year of study in:

 - Information Systems